By Jim Kimble / Updated April 8, 2022

 You can sign up for a free 7-day trial for Peacock Premium.

-Yes.
-ESPN+ is once again streaming one MLB game per day that is part of the national broadcast schedule.
+ESPN+ is streaming one live MLB game per day that is part of the national broadcast schedule.

-Each MLB team will be on ESPN+ at least 10 times by the end of the season.
 Replays are made available after a live game streams on ESPN+.
-A subscription to ESPN+ costs $6.99 per month, and you can check the upcoming lineup of MLB games.
+A subscription to ESPN+ costs $9.99 per month, and you can check the upcoming lineup of MLB games.

 How to Watch Twins games free with a TV antenna